stepmuel/filemo-server/README.md

 # Filemo Server

-This repo contains the the proxy server used by the iOS Filemo app to access Arq backups.
+This repo contains the Filemo server component used by the iOS [Filemo app](https://filemo.heap.ch) to access [Arq backups](https://www.arqbackup.com).

-To create a server, copy the files in this repo to a folder served to the web.
+To create a Filemo server, copy the files in this repo to a folder served to the web.
 Alternatively, you can host the server directly on your machine using `php -S 0.0.0.0:8080 .`.

 You also need to create `config.php`, according to the instructions in `config.template.php`.

 Currently, there are two different providers available:

 * `fs` requires that the backup folder created by Arq is available over the file system.
-This is usually the case when using SFTP to backup to your own server, and running the Filemo proxy there as well.
+This is usually the case when using SFTP to backup to your own server, and running the Filemo server component there as well.
 * `s3` works with S3 object storage servers as provided by AWS or Wasabi.
 It is recommended to create a separate read only user for Filemo.

-A proxy server to access your S3 backups can be deployed on Heroku for free:
+A Filemo server to access your S3 backups can be deployed on Heroku for free:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/stepmuel/filemo-server/tree/heroku)